A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: JWST/NIRSpec Spectra

 \subsection{Observations and Reduction}

-The work presented here uses both the rest-UV {\it JWST}/NIRSpec archival spectra from JWST PID 2478 and new rest-optical {\it JWST}/NIRSpec spectra from the GLIMPSE-D Survey.
+The work presented here uses both the rest-UV {\it JWST}/NIRSpec archival spectra from JWST PID 2478 (PI Stark) and new rest-optical {\it JWST}/NIRSpec spectra from the GLIMPSE-D Survey, which is an extension of the GLIMPSE Survey.
 Properties of RXCJ2248-ID and observation details are presented in Table~\ref{tbl1}.

-The GLIMPSE Survey is a large Cycle 2 {\it JWST} program (PID 3293; PIs Atek \& Chisholm) that performed ultra-deep NIRCam imaging ($\sim30.8$ mag at $5\sigma$ over $0.8 - 5\mu$m) in seven broadband and two medium-band filters of the lensing cluster Abell S1063 \citep[][]{atek25}. \citet{claeyssens25} performed size and photometric measurements of RXCJ2248-ID in the different multiple images.
-The SED fitting was performed with the Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation \citep[\texttt{BAGPIPES};][]{carnall18} code with ``Binary Population and Spectral Synthesis" \citep[\texttt{BPASS} v2.14]{eldridge17} stellar population synthesis burst models and \texttt{cloudy} v23.01 photoionization models \citep{chatzikos23, gunasekera23}.
+The GLIMPSE Survey is a large Cycle 2 {\it JWST} program (PID 3293; PIs Atek \& Chisholm) that performed ultra-deep NIRCam imaging ($\sim30.8$ mag at $5\sigma$ over $0.8 - 5\mu$m) in seven broadband and two medium-band filters of the lensing cluster Abell S1063 \citep[][]{atek25}. \citet{claeyssens26} performed size and photometric measurements of RXCJ2248-ID in the different multiple images.
+The SED fitting was performed with the Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation \citep[\texttt{BAGPIPES};][]{carnall18} code with Binary Population and Spectral Synthesis \citep[\texttt{BPASS} v2.14]{eldridge17} stellar population synthesis burst models and \texttt{cloudy} v23.01 photoionization models \citep{chatzikos23, gunasekera23}.
 Priors were used to be physically consistent with the source, i.e., high ionization parameter ($-2\leq \log U \leq -1$), low extinction ($A_v < 0.5$ mag), low-metallicity ($Z < 0.4\ Z_\odot$), and bursty star formation ($\tau=1$ Myr, i.e., close to a single burst, or $\tau=10$ Myr).
-The resulting best fit has a young age ($t_{\rm age}=1.6^{+11.9}_{-0.9}$ Myr) and low stellar mass of $M_\star=4.6^{+21.1}_{-2.3}\times10^7\ M_\odot$ but with in a compact size of $R_{\rm eff} = 19.5^{+13.99}_{-4.72}$ pc such that the stellar surface mass density of $\Sigma_\star=1.1^{+5.2}_{-0.3}\times10^4\ M_\odot{\rm\ pc}^{-2}$.
+The resulting best fit has a young age ($t_{\rm age}=1.6^{+11.9}_{-0.9}$ Myr) and low stellar mass of $M_\star=4.6^{+21.1}_{-2.3}\times10^7\ M_\odot$ but within a compact size of $R_{\rm eff} = 19.5^{+13.99}_{-4.72}$ pc such that the stellar mass surface density is $\Sigma_\star=1.1^{+5.2}_{-0.3}\times10^4\ M_\odot{\rm\ pc}^{-2}$.
 This value is akin to the highest densities found in globular clusters, similar to the ones reported for young star clusters and clumps at high redshift \citep{messa2025, claeyssens2025}, and broadly consistent with the conclusions presented in \citet{topping24a}.